-MCAS: the academy uses the MCAS app (My Child At School) which can be downloaded from the app store and allows you to view, manage, receive information and alerts, make payments and communicate with the academy all within the one place and is completely free to download.
+MCAS: the academy uses the MCAS app (My Child At School).
+This is the main form of communication to parents, which can be downloaded from the app store and allows you to view, manage, receive information and alerts, make payments and communicate with the academy all within the one place and is completely free to download.
+If you are unsure how to download this please ask school for assistance.